hacickn/Smart-Home-Bilkent-G2C/group/erengazi_mutlu_log.md

 Through these ten days, I tried to implement and design the settings, some home utilities such as Electricity, Garden Light, Weather popup, door sign and a profile card.
 I also added pop ups for the settings part to give a user better feeling of the interface.
 Settings includes two parts one is for the adjusting home settings, one is for the app.
 To implement pop ups I watched some youtube videos on the internet and implemented it on the app.
 ### ~ 14 may 2020 ~
 Today I uploaded the profile card and some app settings features on github.
+### ~ 21 may 2020 ~
+Through the week we tried to finish the app and we shoot a video with the group about our project.
+Also, I add some comments on the Java classes for better understanding of the code.

 ****